 The second chapter focuses on guides written to help and empower nonbinary people.
 The first text for this section will be How to Understand Your Gender: A Practical Guide for Exploring Who You Are by Alex Iantaffi and Meg-John Barker.
 This book not only explicitly explores what gender is, but how it relates to others and how it can help people relate to others, such as in sections six and seven titled “Gender, Relationships, and Sexuality” and “Gender Pioneers and Gender Warriors,” respectively.
 It also dives into ways gender appears in our society such as in gender stereotypes, telling one’s gender story and identity intersections, gendered words and descriptors, gender as related to bodies and expression, etc. This source will solidify the ways gender is coded in our society and the ways gender is currently, and can potentially, be viewed.

 Another text is The Queer and Transgender Resilience Workbook: Skills for Navigating Sexual Orientation & Gender Expression.
 This workbook contains information and encouraging words to aid in equipping queer readers to face the discomfort they may feel caused by both internal and external forces as they come into their identity.
 The workbook allows users to explore discomfort and to sit with their own thoughts as it touches on topics such as coming out and passing without explicitly mentioning them.
-Some of the aspects related to nonbinarism that this source does mention are microaggressions, ownership of identity and self-esteem.
+Some of the aspects related to nonbinarism that this source does mention are microaggressions, ownership of identity, and self-esteem.
 I will look at the rhetorical importance of internalizing these concepts and how they might affect enbies on a regular basis, especially through the book’s questions and activities.

 I will also analyze the Human Rights Campaign’s Coming Out: Living Authentically as Transgender or Non-Binary, which provides information and guidance regarding coming out and transitioning.
 The information is filled with chapters on topics such as what it means to be trans or nonbinary, telling others, making a disclosure plan, coming out, transitioning, etc. The specifics given are written in an empowering way that both informs and advises the nonbinary (and other transgender) readers.
 This text allows for a greater conversation about different rhetorical situations involved in the process of coming into one’s identity.